Formation of first star clusters under the supersonic gas flow -- III. Environmental trends and halo-to-halo scatter in the Pop III IMF: Merger tree analysis

 \subsubsection{Criterion for the star formation}

-We now scan the merger tree forward in time.
+We now scan the merger tree in chronological order, from earlier to later snapshots.
 For each node in snapshot $i$, we evaluate the following conditions: \begin{enumerate} \item No cloud merger has occurred in the last $N_{\rm ff} = 5$ snapshots along its evolutionary branch (as described above). \item Neither the node itself nor any of its progenitors in earlier snapshots has previously hosted first star formation. \end{enumerate} If both conditions are satisfied, we assume that a first star forms within the node at snapshot $i$.
 The node is then flagged as having experienced first star formation.